 Step 2: Press ENTER to apply the inserted formula, then drag the Fill Handle to execute the formula for other cells.

-Read More: How to Interpolate Missing Data in Excel (4 Ways)
+Read More: How to Deal with Missing Data in Excel

 Method 2: Cross Referencing Data Using NOT, ISNUMBER and MATCH Functions